RM 679 Find Cheap Flights from Southeast Asia to Oman

 • How many cities have direct flights to Oman?

 From Southeast Asia, there are direct flights to Oman from 5 cities.
-The city with the most direct flights is Kuala Lumpur, with 55 direct flights each week.
+The city with the most direct flights is Bangkok, with 72 direct flights each week.

 • How many direct flights to Oman are there each day?